What is UndocuFund San Francisco?

 Who is eligible for support from the UndocuFund?

-Undocumented immigrants who live or work in San Francisco, or who lost their employment in San Francisco due to the pandemic.
+Undocumented immigrants who live or work in San Francisco, or who lost their employment in San Francisco due to the pandemic are eligible.

 What is the application process?